tamirka/saoa/README.md

 );
 ALTER TABLE profiles ENABLE ROW LEVEL SECURITY;

--- Allow users to view their own profile
+-- This new, single policy is more robust and prevents race conditions on login.
-CREATE POLICY "Users can view their own profile."
-ON profiles FOR SELECT USING ( auth.uid() = id );
+CREATE POLICY "Authenticated users can view profiles."
+ON profiles FOR SELECT TO authenticated
+USING (true);

 -- Allow users to update their own profile
 CREATE POLICY "Users can update their own profile."
 ON profiles FOR UPDATE USING ( auth.uid() = id );
--- Allow anyone to view any profile (needed for seller info on products) CREATE POLICY "Anyone can view profiles."
-ON profiles FOR SELECT USING (true);

 -- This trigger automatically creates a profile entry when a new user signs up